wx13/jedi/README.txt

 This is not a modal editor, but it does have two modes.
 In the "edit" mode you can do pretty much everything.
-In the "vew" mode, you cannot modify the text (not strictly true), and there are some shorcuts for navigation, such as:
+In the "view" mode, you cannot modify the text (not strictly true), and there are some shorcuts for navigation, such as:
 	- h,j,k,l to move the cursor
 	- space, b for page down/up